darecophoenixx/wordroid.sblo.jp/lib/keras_ex/GaussianKernel/README.md

 d_mean is mean of d

 ### GaussianKernel2
-this layer uses fixed landmark
+this layer uses fixed landmarks
 train kernel_gamma
 see demo04